ifnesi/kafka-pyrallel-consumer/README.md

 )
 ```

 Where `record_handler.postmanEcho` is the function to handle the consumed messages in parallel.
-The wrapper consumer class will handle the processing in up to 10 separate threads (in this example as `max_concurrency` was set as 10).
+The wrapper consumer class will handle the processing in up to 10 separate threads (as, in this example, `max_concurrency` was set to 10).

-Using the wrapper class, all the consumer needs to do is to poll Kafka:
+Using the wrapper class, all the consumer needs to do is to poll Kafka.
+The queue allocation will be handled by the wrapper and the processing of messages, on its corresponding thread, will be hanlded by the `record_handler` function, as set by teh user.
 ```Python
 consumer.poll(timeout=0.25)
 ```